nerooc/Budgety-app/README.md

 # Budgety

-A simple project that allows the user to calculate their monthly budget by calculating earnings and expenses.
+A simple project that allows the user to calculate their monthly budget by summarizing earnings and expenses.

 ![alt text](https://github.com/nerooc/budgety/blob/master/budgety_preview_1.png)